-However, despite these efforts, the target of reaching net-zero by 2050 and halving greenhouse gas emissions by 2030 is still out of sight according to UK-based data analytics company GlobalData.
+However, despite these efforts, the target of reaching net-zero by 2050 and halving greenhouse gas emissions by 2030 is out of sight according to UK-based data analytics company GlobalData.

 How the plastic packaging industry contributes to climate change